schemaitat/homepage/content/posts/hello-world/index.en.md

 I will start off by giving an end-to-end tutorial on how to  set up a webpage like this.

-In the fury of trying the decentralize everything, I first did this whole setup in a small (three node) kubernetes cluster.
+In the fury of trying to decentralize everything, I first did this whole setup in a small (three node) kubernetes cluster.

 This method has surely its advantages:
 >- everyhing is yaml, hence easy to reproduce,